Look - Keyboard-First Launcher#

 • Fast Local Search: Instantly search apps, files, folders, and system settings

-• Query Prefixes: Use prefixes like a", f", d" to narrow search scope
+• Query Prefixes: Use prefixes like a", f", d", r" to narrow search scope

 • Clipboard History: Access recent clipboard items with c"